Meet the Governors

 Linda Ludlow (Vice Chair of Governors)

 I joined the Shakespeare team in the spring of 2022 with the hope of bringing new energy to the Governing team and to support the leadership team pending the imminent Ofsted inspection.
-I retired from full time service in the Royal Navy after 22 years as an Aviation & Maritime Forecaster (or weather forecaster!) in 2020 to now be a Reservist and focus on being a Mummy whilst volunteering as a governor at Knowle Primary and be an active committee member on my children’s school PTFA.
-I have 2 children Abigail (11) and Marcus (7) and love event management, raising money for our schools and being part of the fun events that schools offer.
-I’m sporty and love getting involved with encouraging the children on the field with Athletics, Netball and Cross Country, as well as being a Royal Navy STEM Ambassador.
-I’m hoping to bring my leadership, team skills and motivation to support Shakespeare’s staff and students and look forward to giving children the best school experiences and learning that we can offer.
-My Champion subjects include Pupil Premium and EYFS.
+I retired from the Royal Navy after 22 years as an Aviation & Maritime Forecaster (or weather forecaster!) and am focussing on being a Mummy whilst volunteering at Knowle and Shakespeare, being a Reservist, invigilating and busy as the Chair of my children’s school PTFA.
+I have 2 children Abigail (12) and Marcus (9) and love event management and raising money for our schools.
+I’m sporty and love getting involved with encouraging the children on the field with Athletics and Cross Country.
+I’m hoping to bring my leadership, team skills and motivation to support Shakespeare’s staff and students and look forward to attending school events.

-I am delighted to be appointed as Head of School at Shakespeare Primary School starting in September 2023.
-My previous roles include being an Assistant Headteacher, Executive Improvement Lead and I will remain a Plymouth Lead in Education (PLE) specialising in Early Years.
+I am delighted to be appointed as Headteacher at Shakespeare Primary School starting in September 2025.
+My previous roles include being a Head of School, Assistant Headteacher, Executive Improvement Lead and I will remain a Plymouth Lead in Education (PLE) specialising in Early Years.
 I have taught in Plymouth and in London in a range of schools including specialist provision.
 I am passionate about all children receiving an outstanding education offer and I am excited to build on the amazing work taking place at Shakespeare - where all achieve greatness.
 Outside of school I have a 15 year old son (Tyler) and a small dog (Alice).
 Together, we love exploring the outside and enjoying the beautiful coasts that Devon and Cornwall have to offer.

 James Lloyd (Co-opted Governor)